-Service Retirement Eligibility means age 60 with 25 years of service for

-Program benefits.

-Early Retirement A Member may retire after completion of 25 years of he (she) has 10 years of Creditable Service and is totally and permanently incapacitated from the performance of usual or available duties.
+Service Retirement Eligibility means age 60 with 25 years of service for Program benefits.
+Early Retirement A Member may retire after completion of 25 years of Creditable Service.
+Ordinary Disability Retirement A Member is eligible for Ordinary Disability Retirement if he (she) has 10 years of Creditable Service and is totally and permanently incapacitated from the performance of usual or available duties.
+Accidental Disability Retirement A Member is eligible upon total and permanent incapacitation as a direct result of a traumatic event occurring during and as a result of the performance of regular or assigned duties.